Are you ready to take your essential oil collection to the next level?

 When you buy helichrysum oil, what you’re actually getting is the essential oil of the helichrysum italicum plant species.
 In some rare cases you may find essential oil made from the helichrysum splendidum variety, but unfortunately this species hasn’t had much modern research.
 This post will focus on the italicum variety since it’s (by far) the most popular and well researched version of helichrysum oil.

 Sorry for the botany lesson, but it’s important to know these things!

 Helichrysum italicum (henceforth just “helichrysum”) is a flowering plant that grows naturally in the Mediterranean region.
 This hardy plant thrives in dry conditions, often spotted growing even in rocky or sandy ground, which is probably where its nickname came from: immortelle (immortal).

 Helichrysum has been used in traditional and homeopathic medicine for centuries.
 In fact, its use goes back so far that researchers aren’t really sure when people started using it.
-What we do know is that helichrysum has effective anti-inflammatory, astringent, and fungicidal properties.
+What we do know is that helichrysum naturally fights against unwanted bacteria or pathogens.

 Studies like this one have confirmed what traditional healers have known since time immemorial: helichrysum is a powerful healing agent.